DSharpPlus/DSharpPlus/docs/faq.md

 ### Why am I getting a 4XX error and how can I fix it?
 HTTP Error Code|Cause|Resolution
 :---:|:---|:---
-`401`|Invalid token.|Verify your token and make sure no errors were made.
+`401`|Invalid token.|Verify your token and make sure no errors were made.<br/>The client secret found on the 'general information' tab of your application page *is not* your token.
-`403`|Not enough permissions.|Verify permissions and ensure your bot account has a role higher than the target user.
+`403`|Not enough permissions.|Verify permissions and ensure your bot account has a role higher than the target user.<br/>Administrator permissions *do not* bypass the role hierarchy.
 `404`|Requested object not found.|This usually means the entity does not exist.
 You should reattempt then inform your user.

 ### I cannot modify a specific user or role.
 Why is this?